200sc/bebop/README.md

 - This is nontrivial, and requires a lot of design toward the importing / packaging ecosystem.

-Original bebop requires semicolons after field definitions, and so do we.
-It seems practical for the language parser to Inject semicolons where required in tokenization.

 We should be able to generate server code with handlers given all valid messages have op codes.

 ## Credit